Closed-Form Approximation of the Total Variation Proximal Operator: Numerical Validation

 \subsection{Discussion}

 According to Proposition~\ref{prop: proximal of another function}, $\approxTV$ serves as the proximal operator for some convex function.
-Consequently, the iterates of a proximal-based reconstruction algorithm a convex function are expected to converge.
+Consequently, proximal-based reconstruction algorithms using this operator are guaranteed to converge.
 Activation of the termination criteria in~\ref{stopping criteria} occurs for all the experiments, validating the convergence of the algorithms under $\approxTV$.

-The statements in Proposition~\ref{prop: main prop} and Corollary~\ref{corollary: bounded output} imply smaller $\tau$ in $\approxTV$ provides a better approximation with respect to the true TV reconstruction.
+The statements in Proposition~\ref{prop: equiv to huber} and Proposition~\ref{prop: main prop} imply that a smaller $\tau$ in $\approxTV$ provides a better approximation with respect to the true TV reconstruction.
 This relationship is experimentally validated in Table~\ref{table: average performance} across all experiments: a smaller $\tau$ results in a smaller relative error in the approximate reconstruction loss $\widehat{f}$, compared to the true TV reconstruction loss $f^*$.
+Relative error, denoted as Rel.
+Err. in Table~\ref{table: average performance}, is defined to be

 Similarly, the PSNR with respect to the true TV reconstruction increases as $\tau$ decreases, suggesting $\approxTV$ provides a better approximation of the TV proximal operator.
+Table~\ref{table: average performance} also displays the trade-off between approximation accuracy and acceleration when using $\approxTV$ compared to $50$ iterations of FPG for the exact proximal. ``Accel'' is computed as the number of iteration using $\approxTV$ divided by total number of sub-iterations when using FPG for the exact proximal.
 Figure~\ref{fig: pattern compare} illustrates the dependence of cost accuracy on parameter $\gamma$ for image denoising with $\lambda=0.5$ and CT image reconstruction with $\lambda=5$.
 Figures~\ref{fig: denoise comparison}, ~\ref{fig: apgm reconstruction}, and~\ref{fig: admm reconstruction} illustrate visual comparison for image denoising and CT reconstruction using true TV proximal and $\approxTV$ operator with various $\gamma$.
 The visual results indicate that $\approxTV$ promotes piecewise smooth images, as is expected from an approximate TV proximal operator.
 Both visual and numerical results from the experiments support the theoretical finding presented in Section~\ref{section: analysis}, demonstrating that $\approxTV$ can approximate the TV proximal and be effectively integrated into proximal-based iterative algorithms to achieve approximate TV-regularized reconstructions.